task123/schrodingerFD/README.md

 To carry out a simulation spesify the values you would like for the simulation in a textfile with a spesial format.
 'freeElectron1D.txt' gives an simple example of this format, and describe the format of the file.
-The textfile 'initialStatesAndPotentials.txt' describes what initial states and potential are available and what extra values these needs.
+The textfile 'initialStatesAndPotentials.txt' describes what initial states and potential are available and what extra parameters these needs.

-Then run the 'schrodinger.out' program and type in the name of this textfile as input.
+Then run the 'schrodingerFD' program and type in the name of this textfile as input.
-If there exists a directory with the same name as this file then all files produced by 'schrodinger.out' is placed in this directory.
+If there exists a directory with the same name as this file then all files produced by 'schrodingerFD' is placed in this directory.

 This simulation can then be animated by running 'plotSchrodinger.py' which produces a movie placed in the